-Thought leadership Tweetstorm ghostwritten for a client and Google Security exec on Password Day, a holiday that apparently exists
+Consulted to help write a thought leadership Tweetstorm for a client and Google Security exec on Password Day, a holiday that apparently exists

 Global story about Slack's business momentum in Japan

-Contributed op/ed ghostwritten for the CEO of a disaster preparedness app, one of my clients at Mission North
+Consulted to help write a contributed op/ed for the CEO of a disaster preparedness app, one of my clients at Mission North, later acquired by Citizen

 Blog post announcing Rippling's new brand campaign and the creative thinking behind it

 At this link is a browsable/searchable portfolio of a decade's worth of my published clips from Fast Company, Billboard, Rolling Stone, NPR, Pitchfork, City Pages, Spin, and the Los Angeles Review of Books.
 A few highlights are below.

 I wrote 12 entries in this celebration of the songs and albums that shaped the '90s.
 To find mine, Ctrl/Cmd-F "Nagy" (not Evie, as it's the middle of the word "review"!).

 She was never just that prim prude from the start of Grease, nor the strutting vamp from its finale.
 Her superpower, for over 50 years, was embodying both at once.